Mettler History, Family Crest & Coats of Arms

 The surname Mettler was first found in Yorkshire from very ancient times.
 At the taking of the Domesday Book in 1086 the village of Methley, midway between Leeds and Pontefract, was held by Ilbert de Lacy, a Norman noble who accompanied King William in his conquest of England at Hastings in 1066.
 The village of Methley contains a fine church dating from the 14th century with family tombs and medieval carvings which inspired the sculptures of Henry Moore.

-Important Dates for the Mettler family
+Early History of the Mettler family

 This web page shows only a small excerpt of our Mettler research.
 Another 109 words (8 lines of text) covering the years 1379 and 1614 are included under the topic Early Mettler History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Mettler were recorded, including Methley, Methly, Mettley, Meythly, Methelay, Methlay and many more.

 Early Notables of the Mettler family (pre 1700)